Koredotcom/koredotai-docs/docs/platform/instructions/en/latest/Actions/anthropic.md

 <container>

 **Overview**

+Claude by Anthropic is an advanced language model designed to assist developers in generating high-quality text.
+Developed by AI researchers, Claude provides a strong foundation for natural language understanding and generation, enabling innovative applications and advancements in AI language technology

-The Kore.ai XO Platform allows you to easily connect your Anthropic instance to find answers for your general queries.
+The Kore.ai XO Platform allows you to easily connect your Anthropic models that can be used across Generative AI features in the platform.

 </container>